eriis1024/Cell-Automata/doc/DESIGN_PLAN.md

 * public Cell extends Shape{} - not abstract, will only have 1 type of cell that each kind of Simulation makes, to avoid parallel hierarchies.
 Not a very smart class, has variables and getter methods.
 Cells aren’t meant to be modified, just to hold information to animate.
 * public interface Neighborhood{} - subclasses based on how simulations define what a neighbor is and what cells factor into another cell changing/keeping state
 * public class userInterface{} - This class deals with the user interface components of the project from mouse/keyboard inputs.
 Anything the user interacts with directly is handled here.

-Use Cases
-The following scenarios are provided to help test the completeness and flexibility of your design.
-By writing the steps needed to complete each case below you will be able to see how effectively your design handles these scenarios and others will be able to better understand how deeply you have considered the basic issues.
-Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)
-Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)
-Move to the next generation: update all cells in a simulation from their current state to their next state and display the result graphically
-Set a simulation parameter: set the value of a parameter, probCatch, for a simulation, Fire, based on the value given in an XML fire
-Switch simulations: use the GUI to change the current simulation from Game of Life to Wator

 ### Use Cases
 * Middle cell: Our instance of Simulation has an update() method, which when called will get the neighbors of all cells in an instance of Grid, create a copy of the Grid, where every cell is updated, and replace the original Grid with the new Grid.
 We have a specific subclass of Neighborhood that is a constant in the given Simulation.
 The getNeighbors(Grid g, int x, int y) method from that class is called, with Grid and the x & y indices of the cell (retrievable with c.getX() & c.getY()) are passed through. getNeighbors() will return an ArrayList of Cells that neighbor the given cell.
 Our update() method will count the number of live cells (determined by iterating through the ArrayList returned by getNeighbors() and counting the number of live cells, interpreted with a c.getColor() call).